Free TV Tickets For Judge Judy

 Judge Judy Cancellation Details

-Judge Judy graced the stage at this court show for 25 years and was finally sick of it.
+Judge Judy appeared on her show for 25 years and she was finally sick of it.
 She set records for viewership and income on this show, where she was personally paid $47 Million per year.

 Judge Judy Broadcast Time